thkitapci/Inference_of_TF_regulatory_networks/README.md

                   Output file : genes_names_count_average_expression_covariation_tf.txt (has number_binding_sites , average_strength_binding, expression_covariation for each gene with each TF of interest)

-E)  keep the genes which have more than two binding sites then divide those genes into genes have positive and negative covariation with each TF of interest
+E)  Keep the genes which have more than two binding sites then divide those genes into genes have positive and negative covariation with each TF of interest

                                     `more_two_binding_sites_negative_positive.pl`